Public Order and Riot Squad: History

 The Public Order and Riot Squad (PORS) is a full-time riot squad.
 The Squad was created within the Major Events and Incidents Group Command in October 2005.
 Becoming operational in January 2006 PORS was created as a result of Parliamentary reports into the response and handling of riots in 2004 Redfern riots and 2005 Macquarie Fields riots where command and control and resources were criticized and found to be lacking/uncoordinated.
 PORS is essentially the re-creation of the defunct Tactical Response Group of the 1980s except for some differences in charter and organisation.
 They are supplemented by statewide part-time Operations Support Group units.

 In 2009, the squad was featured in an episode of 60 Minutes titled "Brute Force" showing officers in action across Sydney.

-In 2017, 47 officers underwent specialist rifle training to become accredited to carry the M4 Carbine assault rifle.

 In 2020 and 2021, there were criticisms that officers from the unit were using excessive force while policing protests.

+In January 2026, during New Year's Eve, PORS officers conducted patrols equipped with their long-arm rifles, and days later, also at the Ashes cricket series at the Sydney Cricket Ground.